bioimagesuiteweb/bisweb/doc/README.md

 ### Getting the BioImage Suite Web code

-First create an empty directory somewhere.
+First create an empty director.
 Avoid paths that have spaces in them; a folder named 'bisweb' or something similar in the home directory will work well.

     cd ~
     mkdir bisweb
     git clone https://github.com/bioimagesuiteweb/bisweb bisweb

-This code may be found on [Github](https://github.com/bioimagesuiteweb/bisweb).
+The source code for the project may be found on [Github](https://github.com/bioimagesuiteweb/bisweb).

 ---